 You need to stand out like an ADT alarm.

-That’s where this tailored security officer resume comes in.
+That’s where this tailored security guard resume comes in.

 In this guide:

 - A security guard resume sample better than most.